ArpanManna/Maven_POC/README.md

 We only charge clients a small platform fee of around 1% of the job cost.

-To ensure that both parties are committed to the project, the client must first escrow the bidding amount plus platform fees into the smart contract.
-This means that the client will deposit the money into a smart contract, and the freelancer will not be able to access it until the project is completed.
-Once the project is completed to the client's satisfaction, the escrowed funds will be released to the freelancer.
-The platform fees will remain with the contract.
-This system helps to protect both parties from fraud, and ensures that both parties are motivated to complete the project.

 ## Technologies Used

-- **ERC-6551** defines a system which gives every ERC-721 token a smart contract account.
-These token bound accounts (TBA) allow ERC-721 tokens to own assets and interact with applications, without requiring changes to existing ERC-721 smart contracts or infrastructure.
+- [**ERC-6551**](https://eips.ethereum.org/EIPS/eip-6551) defines a system which gives every ERC-721 token a smart contract account (a.k.a **account abstraction**).
+These token bound accounts (TBA) allow ERC-721 tokens to own assets and interact with applications.
-  - We utilize this feature to create Profile NFT which ensures complete ownership of the job lifecycle (job and milestone NFTs transfership), from start to finish.
+  - We utilize this feature to create "_Profile NFT"_ which ensures complete ownership of the job lifecycle (job and milestone NFTs transfership), from start to finish.
   - For example, if a freelancer completes a job, they can transfer the milestone NFT ownership to the client to represent completion of their work.
 The client can then verify and release payment to the freelancer.
-- **Chainlink VRF** is used as an "_on-chain random number generator"_.
-It is used to randomly and anonymously choose voters for voting in case a dispute arises between client and freelancers.
+- [**Chainlink VRF**](https://docs.chain.link/vrf/v2/introduction) is used as an "_on-chain random number generator"_.
+It is used to randomly and anonymously choose voters for voting, in case a dispute arises between client and freelancers.
-- **Push Protocol** is used to provide real-time communication updates to clients and freelancers via notifications and chat support.
+- [**Push Protocol**](https://push.org/) is used to provide real-time communication updates to clients and freelancers via notifications and chat support.
 This is especially helpful when a job is posted or a dispute is raised.
 It also helps freelancers to discuss the project with the clients via real-time chat option.
 By receiving push notifications, clients and freelancers can take immediate action without delay.
-- **IPFS** is used for decentralized storage of metadata (job details, client/freelancer profiles etc.).
+- [**IPFS**](https://ipfs.tech/) is used for decentralized storage of metadata (job details, client/freelancer profiles etc.).
-- **Polybase** is used as a decentralized database powered by zero knowledge proofs, with attributes of a blockchain and the speed & privacy of a database.
+- [**Polybase**](https://polybase.xyz/) is used as a decentralized database powered by zero knowledge proofs, with attributes of a blockchain and the speed & privacy of a database.

 ## How are "profile NFTs" created?